Wind Mills in Crowle

 Date: 7 May 1888

 This was located on the left hand side of the road at the top of the hill on the site of Kingsthorpe Villa.
-This was the second mill that was depicted on the Maorial Plan of 1738.
+This was the second mill that was depicted on the Manorial Plan of 1738.